intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 ...
 ```

-BigDL-LLM supports a variety of low-precion optimizations, e.g. INT4/INT5/INT8.
-It allows you to run larger LLM models on PCs with limited resources.
-For exmaple, you will be able to run a 7B or 13B model on a 16G memory laptop with fast enough experience.
+BigDL-LLM provides a variety of low-precision optimizations (e.g., INT4/INT5/INT8), and allows you to run LLMs on PCs with limited resources.
+For example, you will be able to run a 7B or 13B model on a 16G memory laptop with very low latency.

-#### 7B model running on a 12-Gen Core PC (real-time screen apture):
+#### 7B model running on an Intel 12-Gen Core PC (real-time screen capture):

 ![image](https://github.com/bigdl-project/bigdl-project.github.io/blob/master/assets/llm-7b.gif)

-#### 13B model running on a 12-Gen Core PC (real-time screen apture):
+#### 13B model running on an Intel 12-Gen Core PC (real-time screen capture):

 ![image](https://github.com/bigdl-project/bigdl-project.github.io/blob/master/assets/llm-13b.gif)